symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 * The mosaic and amount to be sent: 10 alice:token
 * The recipient address: Bob's address in private chain
 * The secret: Hashed proof.
-* The amount of time while funds can be unlocked: 96h
+* The amount of time in which funds can be unlocked: 96h

 .. example-code::